aiisahik/gourmet-takehome-data/README.md

 Note that it is not necessary for a transaction to be part of a sequence.
 No transaction should be part of more than 1 sequence.

 ## Task 2: Save the transactions and sequence data in a data structure
 The data structure can be of your choosing.
 A requirement of this data structure is that for any given transaction, the data structure should be able to quickly lookup the other transactions that are part of the same sequence, if any.

+Notes:
-Note you do not need to provide any frontend interface.
+- you do not need to provide any frontend interface
+- you do not need to write any unit / integration tests

 ## Submitting your answer:
 To submit your answer, send the files or a link to the repository to jie@gourmetgrowth.com.